contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 - Solutions – systems, answers, products, services
 - Action (as a verb) – do

+## Grammatical person
+Use 1st and 2nd person as much as possible in your writing.

+### 1st Person
+e.g. “I/we will take the third left”
+When referring to the company use “we” unless the document is highly formal.

+### 2nd Person
+e.g. “You will take the third left”
+Be careful with 2nd person – if you get it wrong you can lose the reader “We know you hate orange so we’ve made everything red!” - the reader may hate red and love orange.

+That said, it can be quite effective:
+“A lot of you have told us that you’d like to see more training courses, so...”
+A 3rd person version which is less engaging “Clients have told us that they would like to see more training courses so...”

+### 3rd Person
+e.g. “He/they will take the third left”
+We should use 3rd person when referring to our products “It is a great software solution..”

 ## Italics
 Use Italics only for natural emphasis or to refer to sections/areas of Contensis eg. _Management Console_